View Related Sites

 Yes, you can submit a Results Enquiry.
 For more information, and to fill in an online form, please see the Results Enquiries section of our Useful documents page.

 For certain tests, if a candidate thinks a Malpractice case or a Results Enquiry outcome was incorrectly handled, they can submit an Appeal.
-For more information, and to fill in an online form, please see the Appeals section of our Useful documents page.
+You can find more information and an online form to complete on our Support Site.